Jhr-4/GradeCalculator/README.md

-# gradebook
+# GradeCalculator
-A gradebook website
+A Grade Calculator Website